 Employment Pass: This pass is issued to employees with specific skills, usually for technical or managerial jobs.
 The minimum period is usually 2 years.

-Temporary Employment Pass: Issued for employment for less then 2 years or for jobs with a monthly salary less than RM 5000.
+Temporary Employment Pass: Issued for employment for less than 2 years or for jobs with a monthly salary less than MYR 5,000

 Professional Visit Pass: Issued to foreign nationals who remain employed by the company in the home country but are required by a Malaysian company to provide certain services for a period up to 6 months.